jpatrick999/SQL-Project/starting_with_questions.md

 For Most Countries Youtube,Google and Mens Tshirts were the biggest categories.
 In the USA Nest was also a large category

 ![alt text](Images/q3_answer.PNG)
+*i am unsure why this image will not display here. please refer to the image folder with the png titled "q3_answer."

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**